X16Community/x16-smc-bootloader/README.md

 at address 0x0012 when updating the firmware using the bootloader.
 The EE_RDY vector is not used by standard Arduino libraries, and is used for the same purpose by Optiboot.
 The solution prevents using the EEPROM Ready interrupt in firmware code.

+Downgrading the bootloader from v3 requires special care if done with an in-system tool.
+You must ensure that the fail-safe is uninstalled by pointing the reset vector directly to firmware code.
+This can be done by first updating the bootloader and then the firmware without resetting the
+SMC in between.
+Downgrading the bootloader using in-system tools is a riskful operation that should be avoided unless you have access to an external programmer that can be used to unbrick the SMC.

 ### Start Update Entry Point (0x1e02)

 The start update entry point is to be called while the computer is running.
 The update procedure is started immediately after calling this entry point.

 A program running on the X16 cannot directly call the start update entry point.
-It must be done through a firmware command offset.
-Currently the firmware's command offset 0x8f does this.
+To make the SMC jump to this entry point, the X16 program have to send I2C command 0x8f (start bootloader).

 ## Transmitting the New Firmware